BradEstey/hipsupport/readme.md

 ### Named Users

 HipChat's API doesn't currently provide a way to name Guests.
 If you pass `HipSupport::init(array('anonymous' => false))` then HipChat will prompt the user to enter there name, but the page is kind of clunky, isn't responsive and kills the illusion of a live chat system.
-Alternatively, you can add a form and a layer of validation in front of the `HipSupport::init()` method and pass they user's inputs into the `room_name` and notification `message`.
-You can even save the user's data (User ID, Name, Email, etc) in your database associated to the chat's `room_id` so that you can attribute the chat history to specific people or users.
+Alternatively, you can add a form and a layer of validation in front of the `HipSupport::init()` method and pass the user's inputs into the `room_name` and notification `message`.
+You can even save the user's data (User ID, Name, Email, etc) in your database associated to the chat's `room_id` so that you can attribute the chat history to specific users.

 Here's an example of an extremely basic validation.